andrei001/alpaca-health/README.md

 - Have option for bulleted entry in the text field

 There's much more I would do in the realm of code quality, however I figured this was a good MVP.

+Also, we could add support for multiple users so that multiple clinicians could use the product simultaneously